lucasfth/osc-exam/README.md

 #### part b - asmlab

-In phase two I first I created a txt file with my padding.
+In phase two I first created a txt file with my padding.
-Then after looking at asmlab.pdf page 11 I identified that some of the following function pairs should be identfied (to get the cookie popped from the stack into rdi):
+Then after looking at asmlab.pdf page 11, I identified that some of the following function pairs should be identified (to get the cookie popped from the stack into rdi):

 * 58 - 48 89 c7
 * 59 - 48 89 cf